- Question: Should screening for suicidality be documented for all patients or only if certain criteria are met?

 This has been the requirement for the last several years.
 A myth nevertheless persists within the industry that all patients must undergo evidence-based suicide screening (e.g. the Colombia Suicide Risk Assessment Scale or the less-well-evidenced “SAD Persons” scale).

-As you will learn in detail in Greeley’s January 6 or January 8 Premium online learning session, ‘Identifying and Protecting Patients at Risk for Suicide’, such screening within the inpatient population is neither required nor recommended.
+Greeley ’s premium online learning session, ‘Identifying and Protecting Patients at Risk for Suicide’ outlines in detail such screening within the inpatient population is neither required nor recommended.
 There are times when an evidence-based screening tool might be helpful in the general (non-psychiatric) ambulatory setting, such as oncology clinics.
 However, this screening is not required by the Joint Commission.

-A separate session, scheduled for late January, Suicide Ligature Risk Assessment and Mitigation, will cover the process for meeting the ligature-resistant requirements for inpatient behavioral health units and behavioral health emergency departments/units.
+A separate session, Suicide Ligature Risk Assessment and Mitigation, covers the process for meeting the ligature-resistant requirements for inpatient behavioral health units and behavioral health emergency departments/units.

 Question: What is the best evidence-based suicide screening tool for pediatric patients?